python/typing/docs/source/typing_anti_pitch.rst

 The idea that dynamism in Python is a strength of the language is reflected in the fact that Python's type system is gradual.
-See :pep:`483` for details, but the long and short of this is that you can add static types to your codebase only to the extent that you want to, and static type checkers are designed to be able to put up with this.
+See :pep:`483` for details, but the long and short of this is that you can add static types to your codebase only to the extent that you want to, and static type checkers and other tools should be able to put up with this.

 It's also worth noting that "static type checking" encompasses a spectrum of possible degrees of strictness.
 On the one hand, you can set yourself up so that your type checker does almost nothing.